 No, didn’t think you did.
-Most people go for the cheapest box, which is less money for a reason.
+Most people go for the cheapest box, which costs less for a reason.
 It is because it is made of single wall cardboard, and therefore has no strength.
 While this might be fine when you want to put your items into a self-store, it is not good if your removal has to travel halfway across Europe.
 If you do nothing else from this article, then this is the main packing mistake that you should try and avoid.

-Just to give you a heads up, we always stack boxes one on top of the other – up to 6 or more high – so it is always best to use boxes made of double wall cardboard, that have enough strength to keep their shape while they are being moved and stacked.
-With these proper removal strength boxes, you can be sure that the box itself, and it’s important contents, will be as good when you receive them in your new house, as when you packed them back in your old home.
+Just to give you a heads up, we always stack boxes one on top of the other – up to 6 or more high – so it is always best to use boxes made of double wall cardboard.
+These have enough strength to keep their shape when moved and stacked.
+With these proper removal strength boxes, you can be sure that the box itself, and it’s important contents, will be as good when you receive them in your new house.

-The type of box you’re looking for is triple wall with two layers of corrugations, sandwiched between 3 layers of straight card.
-There is a picture of the cardboard below, to help you identify it when you go to buy your boxes, whether online or at a local removers or self-store.
+The type of box you want is triple wall with two layers of corrugations, sandwiched between 3 layers of straight card.
+There is a picture of the cardboard here, to help you identify it when you go to buy your boxes.

-By the way, if you are buying boxes in Spain, and are anywhere near Mojacar in Almeria, we sell a full range of the highest quality packaging materials, including triple wall boxes, from our storage facility.
+By the way, if you’re buying boxes in Spain, we sell the highest quality triple wall boxes from our storage facility.
 Just go here to see our price list.

 2. Seal the bottom of your boxes with lots of tape.

-I’ve seen this many many times, where the box has not been sealed at the bottom sufficiently strongly.
-In the worst case, when you lift the box, the bottom of the box opens and the contents drop onto the floor – obviously not a good result if you have valuables or china inside.
+I’ve seen this many times, where the box has not been sealed at the bottom properly.
+In the worst case, when you lift the box, the bottom of the box opens and the contents drop onto the floor.
+This is obviously not a good result if you have valuables or china inside.